 Typically, the Unearned Risk Reserve is expected to cover the unexpired risk.
-Where the unexpired risk exceeds the unearned premium we have held, an additional reserve called Additional Unexpired Risk Reserve (AURR).
+Where the unexpired risk exceeds the unearned premium we have held, an additional reserve called Additional Unexpired Risk Reserve (AURR) as described in section 3.

 The Claims Reserves